tpolecat/doobie-tsql/modules/docs/src/main/tut/EXAMPLE.md

 import doobie.imports._, tsql._
 ```

 Ok. first thing to notice is that SQL literals are checked at compile-time.
 If the SQL doesn't make sense to the database it won't compile.
+If the error from the server contains an offset we can position the carat in the right place (only works for Postgres at the moment).

 ```tut:fail
 tsql"select id, name from country"
 ```

-Ok so how does the compiler know how to do that?
-At compile-time it goes out and talks to the database using connect info specified via `scalacOptions`.
+Ok so how does that work?
+At compile-time the compiler goes out and talks to the database using connect info specified via `scalacOptions`.

 ```scala
 scalacOptions ++= Seq(